sibbl/blinkist-podcast-server/README.md

 | German         | `http://localhost:8080/feed/de` |
 | English        | `http://localhost:8080/feed/en` |

+Feeds can be paged using the `page` query parameter, e.g. `?page=2` will return the second page with older entries.
+Pagination links are included in the feed using the [RFC&nbsp;5005](https://www.rfc-editor.org/rfc/rfc5005) link relations.

 ## Features

 * Every 15 minutes, the daily blink websites are checked for a new blink.